Vereinigte Bühnen Wien

 Vereinigte Bühnen Wien (VBW), or United Stages Vienna, is a musical production company based in Vienna, Austria which produced several own musicals that were very successful.

 It also owns and/or operates four theaters: the Theater an der Wien, Raimund Theater, Ronacher, and the Kammeroper.

-Shareholders are Wien Holding GmbH and Rudi Klausnitzer, who was also VBW's Artistic Director between 1992 and 2006.
+The sole shareholder is Wien Holding GmbH.

 Original musical productions

 This is a list of productions that were originally produced by Vereinigte Bühnen Wien.
 Some of the productions were later produced by other companies.